-\emph{Cultures rarely and weakly associate with the visual signature of constellations}.
-If the culture itself were to associate with the visual signature of its constellations, then constellations from the same culture would be (1) internally homogeneous, or close neighbours in the embedding, but also (2) externally heterogeneous, or separated from constellations of other cultures.
-When the predictor is the culture itself, this is only weakly the case.
-We obtain a positive, but low global assortativity $r = 0.079$ ($\sigma_r = 0.00122$).
-Although in some cultures many constellations are visually similar and thus embedded closely together, in those cases there are similarities also with other cultures.
-This is shown for six of the largest sky cultures in Fig.~\ref{fig:predictor_culture_of} (top), where each plot emphasises the embedding of a single culture.
-The E-Asian cultures (Chinese and Korean) are internally homogeneous (with many constellations in clusters $\mathbf{C_1}$ and $\mathbf{C_2}$), but are also similar cross-culture.
-The same holds to a lesser extent for the Babylonian and Western cultures, for which the focal clusters are $\mathbf{C_4}$ to $\mathbf{C_7}$.
-The similarity among these cultures may be naturally explained by their common ancestry.
-The constellations of many other sky cultures (not shown in the figure) are scattered in the embedding, so those cultures are not even internally homogeneous.
+\paragraph{Cultures only weakly associate with a unique visual signature} If the culture itself were to have a characteristic geometry, then constellations from the same culture would be (1) internally homogeneous, or close neighbours in signature, but also (2) externally heterogeneous, or apart from constellations of other cultures.
+When the predictor is the culture itself, this is only weakly the case (the assortativity is positive but low, $r = 0.079$ with $\sigma_r = 10^{-3}$).
+Although in some cultures many constellations are visually similar (and would be embedded closely together), in those cases there are similarities also with other cultures.
+This is shown for five large sky cultures in Fig~\ref{fig:predictor_culture_of} (top), where each plot emphasises the embedding of a single culture.
+The E-Asian cultures (China and Korea) are relatively homogeneous (with many constellations in clusters $\mathbf{C_1}$ and $\mathbf{C_2}$), but are also similar cross-culture.
+The same holds to a lesser extent for the three Babylonian and Western cultures, whose focal cluster is $\mathbf{C_4}$.
+These similarities are expected, and may be naturally explained by a common ancestry.
+The constellations of many other sky cultures (not shown in the figure) are scattered in the embedding, so not even internally homogeneous.

 We also zoom in locally, on one culture at a time, to assess how that culture mixes with all other cultures taken as one.
-The two Chinese sky cultures have the highest association with the visual signatures of their constellations; this reaches $r=0.131$ for Chinese medieval.
-The next-largest sky culture in terms of the number of its constellations is Korean; this is much less assortative, $r=0.067$.
-Other cultures also have weak but significant internal homogeneity: Al-Sufi ($r=0.117$), Ruelle ($r=0.079$), Rey ($r=0.066$), IAU ($r=0.060$), Western asterisms ($r=0.058$), and Babylonian ($r=0.053$).
-All these examples have $\sigma_r < 0.00231$.
-The other sky cultures mix almost randomly with all others.
+The Chinese cultures and Charles Dien's 1831 star chart are the most distinct in geometry ($r=0.141$ and $r=0.140$, respectively).
+Other cultures are more weakly distinct ($r > 0.050$): Al-Sufi, Korea, Ruelle, Rey, IAU, and Western asterisms---all of the above with $\sigma_r < 10^{-3}$.
+The other cultures mix almost randomly with all others.
+We thus conclude that, with few exceptions, the 56 individual cultures have cross-culture commonalities in constellation design.
+In the following, we locate these commonalities.